Brand Names: Xeomin

 - bleeding problems;

-IncobotulinumtoxinA is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+IncobotulinumtoxinA is made from donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.